GeorgeWLZD/customers_segmentation/README.md

-# Project README
+# Customer Segmentation Project README

 ## Business Case
-A global company has experienced a decline in sales over the past six months.
-Despite an established customer base and a diverse catalog, revenue has been steadily declining.
+A global company has experienced a **decline in sales** over the past six months.
+Despite an **established customer base** and a diverse catalog, revenue has been steadily declining.
 The marketing team has tried various strategies, such as discounts and general promotions, but these tactics have not been able to stop the decline in sales.

-Given this situation, management believes that they should start implementing strategies based on the purchasing profile of each customer.
+Given this situation, management believes that they should start implementing strategies based on the purchasing **profile of each customer**.

-Thus, they have identified an opportunity to apply a customer segmentation strategy based on RFM (Recency, Frequency, Monetary Value) analysis with the ultimate goal of improving the company's performance.
+Thus, they have identified an opportunity to apply a **customer segmentation** strategy based on RFM (Recency, Frequency, Monetary Value) analysis with the ultimate goal of improving the company's performance.

 ![image alt](https://github.com/GeorgeWLZD/customers_segmentation/blob/83c86646cf13101dc99a2701f7d72d6cf74609fe/img/map.jpg)